Transcript: The Fruit Whose Juice Is Healthier

 Can you name a fruit whose processed juice is healthier than just eating the fruit itself?

-But wait a second, what is this?
+But wait a second; what is this?
 A fruit’s juice that has significantly more antioxidants, and even greater phytonutrient availability?
-And the answer is… Tomato juice.
-About twice the antioxidant power and 5 times the phytonutrient lycopene.
+And the answer is: tomato juice.
+About twice the antioxidant power of tomatoes, and five times the phytonutrient lycopene.

-And no, it was not a trick question you may use it as a vegetable, but it’s a fruit, because it’s got seeds.
-Don’t tell that to the Supreme Court, though, who, having nothing better to do, ruled in 1893 that tomatoes were vegetables, though there were among the same Justices that ruled Mr. Scott was not a citizen, so I wouldn’t listen to them.
+And no, it was not a trick question.
+You may use it as a vegetable, but it is a fruit, because it’s got seeds.
+Don’t tell that to the Supreme Court, though, who, having nothing better to do, ruled in 1893 that tomatoes were vegetables—though they were only a batch of Justices away from those who ruled Mr. Scott was not a citizen, so I wouldn’t listen to them.